Sumitomo Mitsui Trust Holdings Inc. Sells 210 Shares of Graco Inc. (NYSE:GGG)

-Sumitomo Mitsui Trust Holdings Inc. lowered its position in shares of Graco Inc. (NYSE:GGG – Get Rating) by 5.9% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 3,359 shares of the industrial products company’s stock after selling 210 shares during the period.
-Sumitomo Mitsui Trust Holdings Inc.’s holdings in Graco were worth $200,000 as of its most recent filing with the Securities & Exchange Commission.
+Sumitomo Mitsui Trust Holdings Inc. lessened its stake in Graco Inc. (NYSE:GGG – Get Rating) by 5.9% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,359 shares of the industrial products company’s stock after selling 210 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc.’s holdings in Graco were worth $200,000 at the end of the most recent quarter.

 Graco Dividend Announcement